metaplex-foundation/docs/docs/01-programs/03-auction-house/00-overview.md

 - Fee Withdraw Destination - A wallet that is used to pay for Solana fees for the seller and buyer if the marketplace chooses to execute the sale in the background.
 - Seller Fee Basis Points - The share of the sale the auction house takes on all NFTs.
 - Requires Sign Off - The auction house must sign all sales orders.
-- Can Change Sale Price - If the buyer intentionally lists their NFT for a price of 0 the Auction House can change the sale price to match a matching Bid that is greater than 0.
+- Can Change Sale Price - If the seller intentionally lists their NFT for a price of 0 the Auction House can change the sale price to match a matching Bid that is greater than 0.
 This allows the Auction house to do complicated order matching to find the best price for the seller.
 - Treasury Mint - The SPL token you accept as the purchase currency

 :::warning